-Do not pass the chimney connector through a combustible wall, floor, or ceiling, through an attic or roof space, or through a closet or similar concealed space.
+Do not pass the chimney connector through a combustible wall or ceiling, or through an attic, a closet or any similar concealed space.
 If passage through a combustible wall is unavoidable, follow the recommendations in the following section on Wall Pass-Throughs.
 Keep the passage as short and direct as possible, with no more than two 90 degree turns.

-Two Types of Connector
+Two Types of Connector:

-You may use either a single-wall steel connector of the size and gauge described below, or a listed and approved doublewall connector.
+You may use either a single-wall steel connector of the size and gauge described below, or a listed and approved double-wall connector.

-Single-Wall Connector
+Single-Wall Connector:

-The single-wall chimney connector should be made of 24 gauge or heavier steel, and must have a minimum internal diameter of 6" (150 mm) for model 2477.
+The single-wall chimney connector should be made of 24 gauge or heavier steel, and must have a minimum internal diameter of 6" (150 mm) for models 2460 and 2461, or 8" (200 mm) for model 2462.